You Got Arrested for Las Vegas DUI. Now What?

 Your friends or family may have a very different impression.
 They may recall that you seemed alert and coherent and that your speech was completely normal.
 If so, they may become important witnesses as to your lack of alcohol impairment.

-Credit card receipts or statements can be of some use.
-But the best is to get receipts from the establishment.
-These receipts should itemize what was purchased and when.
+Credit card receipts or statements can be of some use, though the best is to get receipts from the establishment you purchased alcohol and food from.
+These receipts should itemize what was bought and when.

 Defending a drunk driving case is complicated.
 You must know: